Elephant racing

 Elephant racing, though unusual as a sporting event, is held in many parts of the world but mostly in Asia.
 The earliest known such racing event as a tradition is reported from Vietnam.
-In the 20th century this became a major event (though it generated protests) in Germany in 1920, and an organized International Elephant Race in Nepal from tourism interests in 1982.
+In the 20th century, this became a major event (though it generated protests) in Germany in 1920, and an organized International Elephant Race in Nepal from tourism interests in 1982.

-Elephant racing, which is a more complex form of racing among animals is now a rage in Afghanistan also.
+Elephant racing is a popular form of animal racing in Afghanistan.
 A straight and long trunk is an important factor in the race for the elephants to cross the finish line.
 The races take a longer time than those involving horses but the animals are clearly visible to every spectator.